 There are two types of fatty liver disease – alcoholic and non-alcoholic.
 The obvious cause of alcoholic fatty liver is excessive alcohol consumption.
-Alcohol is very damaging to the liver, negatively affecting its function, and the break down of fats.
-Virtually 90-100 percent of alcoholics have a fatty liver.
-Fatty liver often resolves in a matter of weeks when alcohol consumption ceases.
-This is the good news.
-Now for the bad news.
-If alcohol use is continued, it can lead to cirrhosis – or scarring of the liver.
+Alcohol damages the liver, reduces function and impairs the break down of fat.
+Virtually 90-100% of alcoholics have a fatty liver, which often resolves in a matter of weeks when alcohol consumption ceases.
+If a person with fatty liver disease continues to drink, it can lead to cirrhosis, or scarring of the liver.

 Glucose and fructose are the two main sugars in our food supply.
 Each are metabolized differently.
 All cells in the body can utilize glucose for energy.
 Fructose, however, is a major player in fatty liver, because liver cells are responsible for metabolizing it.
 Too much fructose damages, not only the liver, but also the circulatory system.

 High fructose corn syrup is consumed today at a rate of five times what it used to be.
 It is highly refined and used in low-quality processed foods.
 It turns on lipogenesis, or fat production, in the liver.
 Adding insult to injury, HFCS also contains toxic chemicals, and is a genetically-modified food.
 Stay away from it.
 It is very damaging to your health.
 Fructose consumption should not exceed 15 grams per day, and should be eaten in the form of fruits and vegetables.